 If you think asking for feedback when you need it is hard, then buckle up—because part of managing up also means giving your boss feedback when they need it.

 The power structures at work often make it hard to give feedback to someone who is “above you” in terms of the workplace hierarchy.
-Even if your manager says they’re open to feedback, it’s intimidating to critique someone whom you report to.
+Even if your manager says they’re open to feedback, it’s intimidating to critique someone to whom you report.

 The key to feedback is all about timing and delivery.
 You never want to give feedback when you’re feeling angry or frustrated—an outburst definitely won’t help you get ahead at work, and could even cost you your job.
 At the same time, you don’t want to sit too long on problems you have with your manager; this causes resentment and burnout.